nathanLloydw/pet-hamper/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 1. Install the plugin from within the Dashboard or upload the directory `ajax-search-for-woocommerce` and all its contents to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to `WooCommerce → FiboSearch` and set your preferences.
-4. Use a shortcode `[fibosearch]` or go to the `Appearance → Menu` and add menu item `FiboSearch` or go to the `Appearance → Widgets` and choose `FiboSearch`
+4. Embed the search bar in your theme.

 == Frequently Asked Questions ==

 = How do I embed the search bar in my theme? =
-There are five easy ways to display the FiboSearch bar in your theme:
+There are many easy ways to display the FiboSearch bar in your theme:

-– **As a menu item** - in your WordPress admin panel, go to `Appearance → Menu` and add `FiboSearch bar` as a menu item – **Using a shortcode**
+– **Replacing the existing search bar with one click** - it is possible for dozens of popular themes – **As a menu item** - in your WordPress admin panel, go to `Appearance → Menu` and add `FiboSearch bar` as a menu item – **Using a shortcode**

 `[fibosearch]`

-– **As a widget** - in your WordPress admin panel, go to `Appearance → Widgets` and choose `FiboSearch`
+– **As a widget** - in your WordPress admin panel, go to `Appearance → Widgets` and choose `FiboSearch` – **As a block** - [learn how to use blocks](https://fibosearch.com/documentation/get-started/how-to-add-fibosearch-to-your-website/#add-fibosearch-with-the-dedicated-fibosearch-block) and FiboSearch together
 – **Using PHP**

 `<?php echo do_shortcode('[fibosearch]'); ?>`